 - Include the title and date in the footer.

 - Prepare the cover letter as a separate document.

-- List the title.
+- List the title of the article.

-- Indicate the type of article (cluster topic, general, Viewpoint).
+- Indicate the type of article (cluster topic, general, viewpoint).

 - List the name, affiliation, title, address, phone, fax, and e-mail for each author.